codemojo-dr/startkit-php-sdk/README.md

 ```

 ###Meta Tagging Service###
-Meta Tagging service is a fully maintained high-performance key-value store as a service that lets you store meta information/object of any kind.
+Meta Tagging service is a fully managed high-performance key-value store as a service that lets you store meta information/object of any kind.
 The service scales as you grow, so now you can focus on what matters the most.

 **Dependency** [Authentication Service](wiki/Authentication-Service)